rust-lang/book/src/ch03-03-how-functions-work.md

 In function signatures, you *must* declare the type of each parameter.
-This is a deliberate decision in Rust’s design: requiring type annotations in function definitions means the compiler almost never needs you to use them elsewhere in the code to figure out what you mean.
+This is a deliberate decision in Rust’s design: requiring type annotations in function definitions means the compiler almost never needs you to use them elsewhere in the code to figure out what type you mean.

 When you want a function to have multiple parameters, separate the parameter declarations with commas, like this: